CLI Documentation

 Document All Options

 Every @click.option() should include a help= string.
-Options without help text appear in the reference page but give readers no indication of what they do:
+Options without help text appear in the reference page but give readers no indication of what they do.
+Use single quotes around file names or values to have them rendered as inline code:

 cli.py